drewrl3v/drewrl3v.github.io/about.md

 title: About
 permalink: /about/
 ---

-This is a static site where I loosely keep my thoughts, publicaitons and other random things.
+This is a static site where I loosely keep my thoughts, publications, and other random things.